-A simple description of the formulations is as follows.
+A simple description of the formulations is as follows:

-Formulation 1.
-Minimize total cost over 21 years, subject to meeting specific concentration limits at the point of exposure (POE) boundary, located along a portion of the downgradient property boundary.

-Formulation 2.
-Same as formulation 1 but also meet aggressive concentration limits at point of compliance (POC) boundaries, located in the interior portion of the site.

-Formulation 3.
-Same as Formulation 2 but include a declining source term rather than a continuous source term for unremediated sources and add additional cleanup constraints within the plume.
+Formulation 1: Minimize total cost over 21 years, subject to meeting specific concentration limits at the POE (Point of Exposure) boundary, which is located along a portion of the downgradient property boundary.
+Formulation 2: Same as formulation 1, but also meet aggressive concentration limits at POC (Point of Compliance) boundaries, which are located in the interior portion of the site.
+Formulation 3: Same as Formulation 2, but include a declining source term rather than a continuous source term for unremediated sources, and add additional cleanup constraints within the plume.